 - 1. Clone the FireSim repository - 2.
 Use the scripts/machine-launch-script.sh to install Conda and the SW packages needed - 3.
-Continue with the FireSim setup as mentioned by Setting up the FireSim Repo with the following modifications: - Build your own RISC-V toolchain (see the options given by build-setup.sh) - Run firesim managerinit --platform vitis firesim_rocket_singlecore_no_nic:
+Continue with the FireSim setup as mentioned by Setting up the FireSim Repo with the following modifications: - Run firesim managerinit --platform vitis